An offset sub-account is a great feature for borrowers and can help you save time and money off your mortgage.

 To work out if an offset home loan is right for you, you first need to understand what it is.

-That money is then 'offset' against the balance of your home loan, so you only pay interest on the difference between the loan amount and the amount in your redraw offset facility.
+That money is then 'offset' against the balance of your home loan, so you only pay interest on the difference between the loan amount and the amount in your offset sub-account.
 This means you pay off the loan faster and with less interest.

-Putting money into our redraw offset facility is like making extra mortgage repayments - except you can conveniently redraw the money using a Visa Debit card as if it were a daily transaction account.
+Putting money into our offset sub-account is like making extra mortgage repayments - except you can conveniently redraw the money using a Visa Debit card as if it were a daily transaction account.

 Your monthly repayment stays the same, but you're repaying the loan faster and paying substantially less interest.